 Throughout most of the telecommunication industry, manufacturing automation has flourished.

 Here’s just one example of successful automation: fusion splicing.
 The operator preps the fiber ends, puts them into the splicer, and presses a button.
-The equipment measures and aligns the ends, checks the cleaves, and performs the splice tests for quality all hands free.
-This automation ng process offers enhanced cost-savings and improved quality.
+The equipment measures and aligns the ends, checks the cleaves, and performs the splice tests for quality - all hands free.
+This automated fusion process offers enhanced cost savings and improved quality.

 But let’s talk frankly about the typical connectivity process.
 We recognize the incremental improvements over the past 40 years that include increased volume, from polishing a handful of connectors at a time to seventy-two, and automation, from hand pressure technology to mass polishing machines.
 That said, except for very large scale manufacturing, the current process looks very similar.
 We still manually assemble connectors and manually process them.
 To reduce manufacturing costs, our industry has migrated the manual production of fiber optic cable assemblies primarily to low-labor-cost regions of the world.

 So what’s the next step?
 How do medium and large independent cable assembly houses continue to reduce expenses while increasing connector quality?
 Can our industry develop “Ready to automate” tools and equipment that can take advantage of existing generic automation processes and software and yet still provide for the rapid change and flexibility needed in the connector assembly space?